Chen Zhao Sen's Tai Chi Training School

 Chen Zhao Sen's Tai Chi is very clean.
 Every movement spirals around the dantian and his emphasis on this and the breathing is present all the time.
 He is able to move completely relaxed and soft, and yet the power is enormous if you ever feel it.
 He is famous within China, especially for his Chen Halberd and is often called 'King of the Halberd'.

-At the same time, he is a warm personality and seems to care very much for his students and from talking to them, this feeling is mutual.
-He has taught Tai Chi for most of his life (he's now in his mid-50's), and its clear that he is very happy with this role and take its very seriously.
+At the same time, he is a warm personality and seems to care very much for his students.
+He has taught Tai Chi for most of his life (he's now in his late 50's), and its clear that he is very happy with this role and takes it very seriously.
 But he is good fun as well and can take a joke.

 Student Experiences